The Easter Fair and Bendigo’s Dragons

 Dragons are traditionally used in China to celebrate special occasions such as the Lunar New Year, cultural festivals etc.

-To register your interest in carrying our newest dragon – Dai Gum Loong – at this year’s Bendigo Easter Fair in 2023 please click on the buttons below.
+To register your interest in carrying our newest dragon – Dai Gum Loong – at this year’s Bendigo Easter Fair in 2023 please click on the button below.

-To participate as a dragon carrier, in 2019, a carrier must be over the age of 16.
-It is an expectation that all Dragon Carrier participants will have reasonable cardiovascular/aerobic endurance and muscular strength.
+To participate as a dragon carrier, in 2023, a carrier must be over the age of 16 and it is an expectation that all Dragon Carrier participants will have reasonable cardiovascular/aerobic endurance and muscular strength.
 This year, The Bendigo Chinese Association will partner with Snap Fitness 24/7 Bendigo to conduct some free training/fitness sessions for dragon carriers on three Saturday’s prior to the Easter Fair.

 DAI GUM LOONG 大金龍